MassBay COVID-19 Information

 Students Taking Blended Courses

-For the first time, in Spring 2021, students, faculty, and staff regularly on campus will be required to take a weekly COVID-19 test at no cost to them.
+All students, faculty, and staff who will be regularly on campus during the Summer 2021 semester will be required to take a weekly COVID-19 test at no cost to them.
 These individuals have been provided with detailed instructions on how to take the tests and return them for analysis.

 Download Summary | FAQs About MassBay’s Mandatory Testing Program →

-Students, faculty, and staff regularly on campus for blended coursework in the Spring 2021 semesters must adhere to our comprehensive Campus Access Plans for our Ashland, Framingham, and Wellesley Hills campuses.
+Students, faculty, and staff regularly on campus for blended coursework in the Summer 2021 semester must adhere to our access requirements in order to gain access to our buildings.

 The MassBay Access Plans follow the Mandatory Workplace Safety Standards issued by the Commonwealth of Massachusetts and includes guidance from the Massachusetts Department of Public Health.
-We ask members of our community who will be regularly on our campuses to familiarize themselves with these Plans before coming to any of our campuses:
+We ask members of our community who will be regularly on our Ashland campus to familiarize themselves with the Ashland Campus Access Plan before coming to campus:

 Campus Access Plans